Support Safe Snowmobiling!

 – Many tips are available on line, and formal training courses are also available.

-– Even the experts will usually get stuck at some point during a good ride.
+– Even experts usually get stuck at some point during a good ride.

 – Learn proper methods for getting your snowmobile unstuck, it will be much faster and much safer than trying all of the wrong ways.

-• Never go into avalanche terrain without proper avalanche gear
+- Never go into avalanche terrain without avalanche gear

 – Avalanches continue to pose a big threat to snowmobile safety, so all riders going into mountainous terrain need to be avalanche aware and avalanche prepared.

-– All riders in avalanche terrain should carry a probe, shovel, beacon, and know how to use them.
+– When in avalanche terrain always carry a probe, shovel, beacon, and know how to use them.

 – Also consider additional avalanche safety gear such as an airbag style backpack.